by Tammy Taylor

 One place I felt I didn’t have control was with yogurt.
 My city’s recycling program didn’t accept the kind of plastic that these yogurt containers were sold in.
 Although I was all fired up over recycling, I’d sigh and throw these containers in the trash feeling I had failed in my environmental quest.

 Then I started wondering “I wonder if I can MAKE yogurt?”
 A quick search of the internet showed that I could indeed, and there were several recipes.
 I’ve never looked back!
-I’ve made 1/2 gallon of yogurt about every other week for several years now & it’s shamefully easy!
+I’ve made 1/2 gallon of yogurt about every other week for decades now & it’s shamefully easy!
 Plus I make my yogurt in single-serving 1/2 pint glass canning jars so other than the milk jug itself there’s NO TRASH, recycling or otherwise.
 I’m happy to share my method with you – the recipe will be included at the bottom.

 Homemade Yogurt Is EASY!